uQr/cordova-docs/tutorial-gulp/README.md

 See the [GitHub repo](http://aka.ms/vstacoplugin) for additional information.
 We will detail what the plugin does behind the scenes in the next section.

-###Using a Gulp Task Runner Cordova Hook
+####Behind the Scenes: Task Runner Cordova Explorer Cordova Hook
-If you are looking for a quick way to add in support for firing Grunt tasks for Cordova build events, consider using the sample [Visual Studio Tools for Apache Cordova CLI Support Plugin](http://aka.ms/vstacoplugin).
+If you are looking for a quick way to add in support for firing Grunt tasks for Cordova build events outside of Visual Studio, consider using the sample [Visual Studio Tools for Apache Cordova CLI Support Plugin](http://aka.ms/vstacoplugin).
 However, if you do not like the way this plugin works, you can easily wire in your own Cordova hook.

 Hooks can be implemented in a number of different ways: shell scripts, Node.js scripts, or Node modules.
 Fortunately, the code to call a Gulp task from a hook is trivial.
 In this example we’ll use a Node.js module since it can run on both Windows and OSX and has less overhead than starting up a shell script.